Esri/arcgis-pro-sdk-community-samples/Geoprocessing/CallScriptFromNet/ReadMe.md

 ## CallScriptFromNet

 <!-- TODO: Write a brief abstract explaining this sample -->
-This Button add-in, when clicked, calls a Python script, reads the text stream output from the script and uses it.
-From simplicity, output text is sent to windows messagebox.
+This Button add-in, when clicked, uses the first Polygon layer in the Map and runs a buffer operation with help of a Python script.
+It reads the text stream output from python and displays it.
-However, you can execute complex Python code in the Python script and call the script from within the button.